uptonking/note4yaoo/note-react-rfc-useMutableSource.md

 ## How come this API isn't merged with useRef?
 (Both are used for  managing mutable, usually external data.)

-- useRef has constraints.
+- `useRef` has constraints.
   - Essentially (with the exception of lazy initialization) you should only mutate refs during the "commit phase" (within useEffect or useLayoutEffect).
   - Refs are like instance fields on class components.
 They let you e.g. compare next and prev props
-  - They aren't meant for sharing values with other components.
+  - They **aren't meant for sharing values with other components**.
   - Because of their constraints, they're safe to use with concurrent rendering.

-- useMutableSource is for reading from mutable sources that you either don't control (e.g. window.location), or sources that may be mutated anytime (e.g. a click event might dispatch a Redux action).
+- `useMutableSource` is for reading from mutable sources that you either don't control (e.g. window.location), or sources that may be mutated anytime (e.g. a click event might dispatch a Redux action).
   - useMutableSource has nothing to do with mutating the source.
   - It **provides a way for multiple components to read from a source without "tearing"** (rendering conflicting things).
 - ref
   - [twitter: merge useMutableSource into master branch](https://twitter.com/brian_d_vaughn/status/1237829231628828672)
 # guide
 - ## [pr: useMutableSource (merged但不推荐使用此API_202011)](https://github.com/reactjs/rfcs/pull/147)
 - useMutableSource makes it so that you don’t have semantic breakages due to tearing.
   - However it will still deopt all concurrent mode features when it happens.